 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh substantially more than asphalt: these materials punish a standard container.
-For these heavy tear-offs, we route in a reinforced 30-yard bin with a heavier floor plate; we also utilize a low-wall profile and a lowboy for transport.
-We cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We handle these specialized jobs alongside our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh substantially more than asphalt; they punish a standard container that was not built for the load.
+For these jobs, we route a reinforced 30-yard bin featuring a heavier floor plate and thick, ribbed sides: we cap the fill volume below the visual rim to maintain legal axle weight.
+We use a lowboy for transport; our general construction debris service handles everything else if your load is mixed.

 Same-day Pickup for Fast Roof Project Turnover